 The Oxford and Cambridge Boat Race (March/April)

 This boat race between Oxford University Boat Club and Cambridge University Boat Club takes place on the River Thames each year.
-The race is a popular fixture on the British sporting calendar and about a quarter of a million people come out to watch from the banks of the Thames.
+The race is a popular fixture on the British sporting calendar and about a quarter of a million people come out to watch from the banks of the famous river.

 The RHS Chelsea Flower Show (May)

 This is the gardening event of the year and is held at the Royal Hospital in Chelsea each May.
-It is a five-day event which showcases the world’s best horticulture and is attended by about 150,000 people each year.
-The show gardens on display are truly unique and spectacular.
+It is a five-day event which showcases the world’s best horticulture and is attended by about 150,000 people every year.
+The show gardens on display are a truly unique and spectacular kaleidoscope of colour.

 Trooping the Colour/Queen's Birthday Parade (June)

 A colourful parade full of pomp and pageantry, the Trooping of the Colour takes place amid the pleasant summer weather of June each year.
 The parade of the Household Cavalry Mounted Regiment with their magnificent black chargers is a highlight of the event, as is the Queen's presence throughout the event.

 Pride in London (June/July)

-The annual LGBT pride parade is held in June or July each year.
+The annual gay pride parade is held in June or July each year.
 It is one of the UK’s largest outdoor events and is attended by around a million people annually.
 Large numbers of people also take part in the parade, which is known for its colourful and festive atmosphere.

 Notting Hill Carnival (August)

 Since 1966 this has been one of London’s biggest and most colourful parties.
 This free-to-attend festival is held each year in celebration of London's vast Caribbean community.